w3c/wot-marketing/material/wot_explainer_notes.md

     - Developer has a thought bubble, zoom into it to set stage...
     - Questions should show up one by one, get "checked off"
 * Comments:
-    - to save time, suggest not reading out the questions individually
+    - to save time, suggest NOT reading out the questions individually
-    - The "context" question is a little vague, I suggest replacing it with a couple more concrete questions: what units do you use, are you an instance of a class of devices, et.
+    - The "context" question is a little vague, I suggest replacing it with a couple more concrete questions: what units do you use, are you an instance of a class of devices.
+It could perhaps be replaced with more concrete questions ("What kinds of units are values in?" etc)
     - small English fixes

 ## Scene 11
 ![Scene11](script_images/Scene11.png)
-* Text:
+* Spoken:
     - Not fiddling around for months, (Joe) creates the IoT solution in just a few sprints combining WoT TD, WoT protocol bindings, WoT scripting, and his web expertise
-         - Alt: Instead of filling around for months, the developers create the IoT solution in just a few sprints by combining WoT TDs, WoT protocol bindings, and WoT scripting with their web expertise
+         - Alt: Instead of fiddling around for months, the developers create the IoT solution in just a few sprints by combining WoT TDs, WoT protocol bindings, and WoT scripting with their web expertise
     - (He) gains confidence in IoT and from now on considers (him)self as an expert in both IT and IoT
-         - Alt: The developers gain confidence in IoT and from now on consider themselves experts in both Web and IoT technologies
+         - Alt: The developers gain confidence in IoT and from now on consider themselves experts in both Web and IoT technologies.
 * Staging:
     - Imaging showing high-speed development, maybe playing off "sprint" (eg show developers running down a track)
 * Comments: